1. Home

 Remember – it is illegal for anyone other than a solicitor to copy a death certificate.

 Many organisations will return death certificates to you once they have noted them in their records.
-However, not all do, and not all process correspondence quickly.
+However, not all do and not all process correspondence quickly.
 There is also the risk of death certificates going missing in the post.
-Getting further death certificates at a later date is possible, at the same cost of £11 (currently).
+Getting further death certificates at a later date is possible, at the same cost of £12.50 (currently).
 This can take time though, so it is easier to make sure you have enough copies to start with and request them when the process begins.

 More information

-Michael Neal-Brooks is a solicitor in the Private Client team and advises clients on wills, probate and private client related land matters.
+Michael Neal-Brook is a solicitor in the Private Client team and advises clients on wills, probate and private client related land matters.
 He also works alongside the firm’s specialist care and capacity team advising on powers of attorney, deputyship orders and vulnerable clients.

 Contact us